 Signs and symptoms of preeclampsia include:

 - Changes in vision, like blurriness, flashing lights, seeing spots or being sensitive to light

 - Nausea (feeling sick to your stomach), vomiting or dizziness

-- Severe headaches or pain in the upper right belly area or in the shoulder
+- Pain in the upper right belly area or in the shoulder

 - Sudden weight gain (2 to 5 pounds in a week)

 - Swelling in the legs, hands or face